Food Traders Information

-Wool@J13 https://wool-j13.uk/ echoes many wool shows aimed at a niche, but very well populated segment of the population country wide.
+[email protected] https://wool-j13.uk/ echoes many wool shows aimed at a niche, but very well populated segment of the population country wide.
 North, South, East & West boast such shows, well attended by a wide range of exhibitors dealing in knitting, crocheting, dyeing, fibre in all its forms, felting, needle felting – you name it, they do it, plus workshops and demos.
 And visitors with a yen for making with wool in all its forms, flock to these shows.
-The gap in provision of such a wool show in the middle of the country has been filled by Wool@J13, notably in its successful inaugural show in May 2017 in Staffordshire.
+The gap in provision of such a wool show in the middle of the country was filled by [email protected], notably in its successful inaugural show in May 2017 in Staffordshire.

 The street food experience from around the world aims to tantalise the taste buds and present a healthy alternative to burger & chips.
 We are keen to offer vegan & vegetarian alternatives and if you are sweet & lovely with not too much of the sugar stuff, we want to hear from you.
-Read more about street food down on the farm here https://wool-j13.uk/whats-on/?section=streetfood
+Read more about the street food we aim to present, here https://wool-j13.uk/whats-on/?section=streetfood

 Water, Electrics & Recycling

 Standing water tap available for all food traders; you will need to supply your own generator.
 Mains supply NOT available.